Metsanpeitto/react-nurumia/README.md

 ## Nurumia Platform

- The Nurumia Platform is combination of an electronic controller, connected to a database,  for a greenhouse.
+ The Nurumia Platform is combination of an electronic controller, connected to a Firebase database,  for a greenhouse.
  And a webapp designed to control and manage it .
 From the mechanical components as lamp or heaters,to the task management.